Len341/ElevatorSystem/README.md

 # ElevatorSystem

 # ElevatorSystem is a C# project that simulates an elevator system with multiple elevators and floors.
 # It allows users to request elevators, move them between floors, and view their states.
+(This is currently running as an automatic simulation without user input)
 # The project is designed to demonstrate object-oriented programming principles and design patterns.
 # The system includes error handling, logging, and unit tests to ensure reliability and maintainability.